Executive Order 14188: Legal

-Shortly after the arrest and detention of Khalil in mid March 2025 a federal lawsuit against the order and Executive Order 14161 which prohibits noncitizens living in the US from expressing a "hostile attitude" towards the US "citizens, culture, government, institutions or founding principles" under the penalty of deportation.
-The plaintiffs include an international Cornell graduate student who holds British and Ghanaian citizenship, another Cornell graduate student, and a Cornell professor, who have engaged in anti-war activism on campus and allege the two orders violate the First and Fifth Amendments.
+Shortly after the arrest and detention of Khalil in mid March 2025 Taal v.
+Trump was filed by the American-Arab Anti-Discrimination Committee against the order and Executive Order 14161 which instructs the executive branch to take steps to "vet and screen" all noncitizens residing or entering the country to ensure they do not express "hostile attitudes" towards the US "citizens, culture, government, institutions or founding principles", and to take steps to deport anyone who does.
+The plaintiffs include Momodou Taal, another Cornell graduate student, and Professor Mũkoma wa Ngũgĩ, who engaged in anti-war activism on campus and allege the two orders violate the First and Fifth Amendments.

 On March 24, 2025, another Columbia student targeted for deportation by the order, Yunseo Chung, sued President Donald Trump, Secretary of State Marco Rubio, and Attorney General Pamela Bondi, among other defendants, for violating her First Amendment rights to free speech and alleging that she was detained illegally.

-The American-Arab Anti-Discrimination Committee filed a lawsuit calling for a nationwide injunction on the enforcement of executive orders 14161 and 14188, challenging what it regards as "the Trump Administration’s unconstitutional campaign against free speech".